Liberty SiriusXM Group Stock Is Believed To Be Modestly Undervalued

 It is always important to check the financial strength of a company before buying its stock.
 Investing in companies with poor financial strength have a higher risk of permanent loss.
 Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
 Liberty SiriusXM Group has a cash-to-debt ratio of 0.08, which is worse than 89% of the companies in the industry of Media - Diversified.
 The overall financial strength of Liberty SiriusXM Group is 3 out of 10, which indicates that the financial strength of Liberty SiriusXM Group is poor.
 This is the debt and cash of Liberty SiriusXM Group over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Liberty SiriusXM Group has been profitable 9 years over the past 10 years.
-During the past 12 months, the company had revenues of $8 billion and loss of $2.208 a share.
-Its operating margin of 21.80% better than 89% of the companies in the industry of Media - Diversified.
-Overall, GuruFocus ranks Liberty SiriusXM Group's profitability as fair.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
+Liberty SiriusXM Group has been profitable 9 over the past 10 years.
+Over the past twelve months, the company had a revenue of $8 billion and loss of $2.208 a share.
+Its operating margin is 21.80%, which ranks better than 89% of the companies in the industry of Media - Diversified.
+Overall, the profitability of Liberty SiriusXM Group is ranked 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Liberty SiriusXM Group over the past years:

 Growth is probably the most important factor in the valuation of a company.
 GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
 The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
 The 3-year average annual revenue growth rate of Liberty SiriusXM Group is 13.3%, which ranks better than 82% of the companies in the industry of Media - Diversified.
 The 3-year average EBITDA growth rate is -39.5%, which ranks worse than 89% of the companies in the industry of Media - Diversified.

-One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, Liberty SiriusXM Group's ROIC is 6.27 while its WACC came in at 6.99.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Liberty SiriusXM Group's return on invested capital is 6.27, and its cost of capital is 6.99.
 The historical ROIC vs WACC comparison of Liberty SiriusXM Group is shown below:

-In conclusion, Liberty SiriusXM Group (NAS:LSXMK, 30-year Financials) stock is estimated to be modestly undervalued.
+In conclusion, the stock of Liberty SiriusXM Group (NAS:LSXMA, 30-year Financials) appears to be modestly undervalued.
 The company's financial condition is poor and its profitability is fair.
 Its growth ranks worse than 89% of the companies in the industry of Media - Diversified.
 To learn more about Liberty SiriusXM Group stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.